jarlemag/Election-stuff/README.md

 # Contents
 This repository currently contains the following:

+## data.json

+Results from real local elections.
+Contains vote totals (listestemmetall) and the number of seats (to be) distributed in each election.
+Also contains additional data (e.g. preliminary and final vote counts) for some elections.

+## test_data.json

+Fictional data for test use.

 ## notes.txt:
 Personal notes and calculations/examples related to the question:
 Given an election result (vote totals and resulting seat distribution), how to determine the smallest change in voting that would change